jami78/News-Fact-Checker/README.md

 # **News Fact-Checker API**
 This project is a **Fact-Checking System** that verifies the credibility of a given claim against reliable online sources.
-It utilizes **LLMs from Groq and Gemini**, along with **Google Drive API for document storage**.
+It utilizes **GPT-4o**, along with **Google Drive API for document storage**.

 ## **🏗️ Structure**